joshuamkite/self-study-tutorial-with-chatgpt/README.md

 ### 30 Days of Code

+These have all been attempted without the use of ChatGPT except where noted, e.g. to demonstrate an alternative to a working solution.

 #### [datypes](./hackerrank/30-days-of-code/datypes)

 Declare  variables: one of type int, one of type double, and one of type String.